Why a Global-PPS?

 - The full version of the PPS including an extra HAI module allows to survey invasive device use in more detail.
 In addition to the basic PPS, one extra form per patient on antimicrobials needs to be completed.
 The extra HAI module is completely optional.

-The new protocol allows also the surveillance of COVID-19 patients.
+The new protocol also allows the surveillance of COVID-19 patients.